 Moscow Kremlin

-The very first building dates back to 1156, it was erected at the direction of Yuri Dolgorukov.
-The walls of the building were wooden, and an earthen moat was saturated in a circle.
+The very first building dates back to 1156, it was built on the instructions of Yuri Dolgorukov.
+The walls of the building were wooden, and an earthen moat was built in a circle.

-In the XIV century, during the reign of Ivan Kalita, the walls of the Kremlin from powerful oak trunks were updated.
-Each subsequent ruler of Moscow tried to make his changes to the architecture of the structures.
-Under the reign of Dmitry Donsky, stone walls of limestone were erected.
-Since that time, Moscow began to be magnified by the Belokamennaya.
-This protein-replacing Kremlin lasted more than a century, after which, for ten years, limestone was changed to brick.
+In the 14th century, during the reign of Ivan Kalita, the walls of the Kremlin were renovated from powerful oak trunks.
+Each subsequent ruler of Moscow tried to make his own changes to the architecture of the buildings.
+During the reign of Dmitry Donskoy, limestone stone walls were erected.
+Since that time, Moscow has been called belokamennaya.
+This white-stone Kremlin existed for more than a century, after which, for ten years, limestone was replaced with brick.
 In 1880, the walls acquired a bright red hue.
-At this time, the Assumption, Arkhangelsk and Blagoveshchensky cathedrals were erected, as well as the bell tower « Ivan the Great ».
-The construction of the Kremlin has grown at an increased pace.
+At that time, the Assumption, Archangel and Annunciation Cathedrals were erected, as well as the Ivan the Great bell tower.
+The construction of the Kremlin grew at an accelerated pace.

 Moscow Kremlin

-The decline of the Moscow Kremlin came during the attack of Napoleon on Moscow.
-At this time, huge losses were inflicted, the French destroyed buildings, robbed churches, blew up part of the walls, towers.
-With the help of restoration work under the direction of Bove in the Kremlin, all the facades of the buildings were brought into the pristine form.
-Kremlin walls and towers with slight changes have survived to our time.
+The decline of the Moscow Kremlin came at the time of Napoleon's attack on Moscow.
+At that time, huge losses were inflicted, the French destroyed buildings, robbed churches, blew up part of the walls and towers.
+With the help of restoration work led by Beauvais, all the facades of the buildings were restored to their original appearance on the territory of the Kremlin.
+The Kremlin walls and towers have been preserved to this day with minor modifications.

-Today, the Kremlin with its slender towers and red walls of buildings is the hallmark of the capital of Russia.
+Today, the Kremlin, with its slender towers and red walls of buildings, is the hallmark of the Russian capital.

-On the territory, with a total area of more than 27 hectares, 20 towers, 7 cathedrals and 6 palaces were built, as well as many cannons and various interesting architectural buildings, which make up historical and architectural value.
-Each building is part of the history of this architectural ensemble.
-A lot of cozy squares and spacious areas have been equipped.
-Even those who have not been to Moscow know about the Grand Kremlin Palace, the Armory, Red Square, and the Tsar-Pushka.
+The territory, with a total area of more than 27 hectares, has 20 towers, 7 cathedrals and 6 palaces, as well as many cannons and various interesting architectural buildings that are of historical and architectural value.
+Each building is a part of the history of this architectural ensemble.
+There are many cozy squares and spacious squares.
+Even those who have not been to Moscow know about the Grand Kremlin Palace, the Armory, Red Square, Tsar Cannon.

-The Armory has become the main place where antiquities are stored, which are of historical and artistic value.
-The building of the Armory in appearance resembles the Kremlin Palace itself.
+The Armory has become the main place where antiques of historical and artistic value are kept.
+The building of the Armory resembles the Kremlin Palace itself.

-The most beautiful tower of the whole complex is the Spasskaya Tower, which overlooks Red Square and is a symbol of the Kremlin.
+The most beautiful tower of the entire complex is considered to be the Spasskaya Tower, which overlooks Red Square and is a symbol of the Kremlin.

-In the XVI century, St. Basil's Cathedral was erected on the Square, which later became the hallmark of Moscow.
+In the 16th century, St. Basil's Cathedral was built on the Square, which later became the hallmark of Moscow.

-Also on Red Square is the mausoleum of V.I.
-Lenin, who could only be visited in the queue for more than one hour in Soviet times, since there were a lot of people who wanted to see the leader of the proletariat.
-Nowadays, this museum is not available to the public.
+There is also the Lenin Mausoleum on Red Square, which in Soviet times could only be visited by standing in line for hours, as there were a lot of people who wanted to see the leader of the proletariat.
+Nowadays, this museum is not accessible to the public.

 Moscow Kremlin Moscow Kremlin Moscow Kremlin Moscow Kremlin Moscow Kremlin Moscow Kremlin